IvanOmelchenkoIP/BackEnd-Python-Store-Model/README.md

 | sum              |
 | currency id      |

+## Laboratory Work 3 Task

+- Create registration and login endpoints
+- Protect other endpoints so that only logged in users have access to them

 ## Local Launch

 **Make sure that you have [Python](https://www.python.org/downloads/) installed (program was written in Python 3.10.5)**